skasproject/skas/docsite/docs/userguide.md

 In fact, what has been granted to access SKAS resources is not the admin account (It could be), but a group named `skas-system`.

-And the user `admin` has been included in the group by another SKAS resources named `groupbindings.userdb.skasproject.io`, with `groupbindings`as an alias/
+And the user `admin` has been included in the group by another SKAS resources named `groupbindings.userdb.skasproject.io`, with `groupbindings`as an alias:

 ```shell
 $ kubectl -n skas-system get groupBindings